Bill to create crime prevention district around LSU passes through House, could cost business owners thousands

 "Parents send their kids here from all over the state, all over the country, and they want to know their students are safe here in Baton Rouge, and we want them to be in Baton Rouge safe.
 This is just one additional step we can take to make sure not only the residents of Baton Rouge are safe but those to come to our city for a time are also safe," Freiberg said.

-The bill is set to be heard from the Senate Board of Local and Municipal Affairs but a date has not been scheduled yet.
+The bill is set to be heard from the Senate committee on Local and Municipal Affairs but a date has not been scheduled yet.

 More News